MVAD: A Multiple Visual Artifact Detector for Video Streaming: Introduction

 Although video quality assessment is a well-established research area, with numerous classic \cite{ssim,c:mssim, PPVM,niqe,brisque,VIIDEO,VBLIINDS} and learning-based approaches \cite{w:VMAF, CNNTLVQM, VSFA, VIDEVAL,feng2024rankdvqa} developed over the past two decades, these methods can only provide a quantitative prediction of perceptual quality, rather than detect and identify the artifacts appearing in a video sequence.
-To achieve accurate artifact detection, some existing works focus on employing video quality assessment models and apply thresholding to determine the existence of artifacts, with MaxVQA \cite{MaxVQA} being a typical example.
+To achieve accurate artifact detection, some existing works apply thresholding on predicted quality scores to determine the existence of artifacts, with MaxVQA \cite{MaxVQA} being a typical example.
 Other works have developed bespoke models for individual artifacts, such as CAMBI \cite{tandon2021cambi}, BBAND \cite{tu2020bband}, EFENet \cite{zhao2021defocus}, MLDBD \cite{zhao2023full} and \cite{wolf2008no}.
 This latter approach is a less practical solution for real-world scenarios where multiple artifacts co-exist and interact.
 In a recent benchmarking experiment \cite{feng2023bvi}, all these methods were reported to perform poorly on a video database containing multiple source and non-source artifacts - with the average artifact detection accuracy for the best performers being only 55\%.

 In this context, we propose a new Multiple Visual Artifact Detector, MVAD, which can identify ten different common visual artifacts in streamed video content.
 As shown in \autoref{fig:framework}, this model employs a novel \textit{Artifact-aware Dynamic Feature Extractor} (ADFE) to extract artifact-relevant spatial features for multiple artifact types, which are then fed into a \textit{Recurrent Memory Vision Transformer} (RMViT) module \cite{bulatov2022recurrent,peng2024rmt} to further capture both global and local temporal information.
 The obtained spatio-temporal information is then passed to ten \textit{Prediction Heads}, each of which contains a multi-layer perceptron (MLP) to determine a binary label indicating the existence of one type of artifact.
 To facilitate the optimization of the proposed method, we developed a large and diverse training database based on the Adversarial Data Augmentation strategy \cite{antoniou2017data,volpi2018generalizing}.
 The primary contributions of this work are summarized as follows: